 Put suitable plugs on the pipes or wrap them with a piece of cellophane film.

-Install the new pack sealing ring on the brake master cylinder.
+Install a new sealing ring on the brake master cylinder.

 Install the brake master cylinder in the reverse order.

-Fill in the brake fluid and bleed the brake system (article - Changing the fluid and bleeding the brakes of the Gazelle Next).
+Fill in the brake fluid and bleed the brake system (article – Replacing fluid and bleeding brakes).

 Removing and installing the vacuum booster

-The operability of the vacuum booster is checked as follows.
+The performance of the vacuum booster is checked as follows.

 With the engine not running, press the brake pedal 3-4 times, and then, holding it pressed with a force of 300-400 N (30-40 kgf), start the engine.

-If the booster is in good working order, the pedal will move to the floor and you will hear the hiss of air passing through the booster filter.
+With the engine in good condition, booster, the pedal will move to the floor and you will hear the hiss of air passing through the booster filter.

 If the pedal does not move or movement is difficult, the reason is a malfunction of the booster.

-You must also make sure that the tightness of the vacuum booster and check valve.
+You must also make sure that the vacuum booster and check valve are tight.

 To do this, stop the engine, wait 1-2 minutes and press the pedal several times.